 Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

-The kidneys produce a hormone with assorted duties.
+The kidneys produce a hormone with assorted jobs.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
 The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the gut, which is necessary for bone mineralization.
+Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the gut, which is necessary for bone mineralization.

 First, it is helpful to understand the risk factors you have for kidney disease.
 Then you can work with your doctor to delay kidney failure, or maybe prevent it altogether.
 There are some kidney disease risk factors that you can change.